 Table 2 presents the results of the discriminant validity test using the Fornell-Larcker method, which is used to evaluate how different constructs in this study are from each other.
 Discriminant validity is achieved when the square root of the Average Variance Extracted (AVE) for each construct is greater than the correlation between that construct and other constructs.
 The square root of the AVE value for the supply chain management strategy variable is 0.825, which is greater than the correlations with all other constructs: 0.392 with strategic management accounting, 0.347 with internal orientation, 0.989 with external orientation, and 0.442 with company growth.
 Although there is a very high correlation value with external orientation (0.989), this construct still meets the criterion for discriminant validity because the diagonal value is higher than the other correlation values.
-Furthermore, the strategic management accounting variable has an AVE square root value of 0.882, which is greater than the constructs: 0.392 with supply chain management strategy, 0.535 with internal orientation, 0.413 with external orientation, and 0.889 with company growth.
+Furthermore, the strategic management accounting variable has an AVE square root value of 0.882, which is greater than the correlations with other constructs: 0.392 with supply chain management strategy, 0.535 with internal orientation, 0.413 with external orientation, and 0.889 with company growth.
 The highest correlation is with company growth (0.889), which is slightly lower than the AVE square root value, indicating reasonably good discriminant validity.

 Additionally, the internal orientation variable has an AVE square root value of 0.910, which is greater than the correlations with other constructs: 0.347 with supply chain management strategy, 0.535 with strategic management accounting, 0.349 with external orientation, and 0.589 with company growth.
 All these correlations are lower than the AVE square root value, indicating good discriminant validity.
 For the external orientation variable, the AVE square root value is 0.846, which is greater than the correlations with other constructs: 0.989 with supply chain management strategy, 0.413 with strategic management accounting, 0.349 with internal orientation, and 0.461 with company growth.
-Although there is a high correlation with supply chain management strategy (0.989), the AVE square root value is 0.788, which is greater than the correlations with other constructs: 0.442 with supply chain management strategy, 0.889 with strategic management accounting, 0.589 with internal orientation, and 0.461 with external orientation.
+Although there is a high correlation with supply chain management strategy (0.989), the AVE square root value is still higher than the other correlations.
+Finally, the AVE square root value for the company growth variable is 0.788, which is greater than the correlations with other constructs: 0.442 with supply chain management strategy, 0.889 with strategic management accounting, 0.589 with internal orientation, and 0.461 with external orientation.
 The highest correlation is with strategic management accounting (0.889), which is lower than the AVE square root value, indicating good discriminant validity.